Changing Your Domain

 Overview

-If you need to change the domain associated with your WAF instance (for example, migrating from old.example.com to new.example.com), the process requires removing the existing WAF addon and re-provisioning it with the new domain.
+If you need to change the domain associated with your WAF instance (for example, migrating from example.com to newsite.com), the process requires provisioning a new WAF for the new domain while keeping the old one active.

 Due to how both the WAF and Heroku routing work, each WAF instance is tied to a single domain.
 A domain change is effectively a new WAF setup.

-Before making changes, make a note of any custom settings you have configured:
+Make a note of any custom settings you have configured on your current WAF:

 • IP blocklist and allowlist entries